pitmonticone/crypto/lec_02_computational-security.md

 This might seem "obvious" but in cryptography, even obvious facts are sometimes wrong, so it's important to prove this formally.
-Luckily, this is a fairly straightforward implication of the fact that computational indisinguishability is preserved under many samples.
+Luckily, this is a fairly straightforward implication of the fact that computational indistinguishability is preserved under many samples.
 That is, by the security of
 $(E',D')$ we know that for every two messages $m,m' \in {\{0,1\}}^{n+1}$,
 $E'_k(m) \approx E'_k(m')$ where $k$ is chosen from the distribution $U_n$.
 Therefore by the indistinguishability of many samples lemma, for every two